j4w8n/supakit/README.md

 ### supabaseAuthStateChange()

 Handles logic for Supabase's `onAuthStateChange()`.
-It optionally takes in a writable store or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.
+It optionally takes in a writable store or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout - such as redirects.
 You can pass in your own store, or use Supakit's [store](#getSession).

 If you pass in a store, the returned Supabase `session.user` info is available in the store immediately after login and logout.
 This is handy if you don't want to use SvelteKit's `invalidate()` or `invalidateAll()` methods.

-If you've configured redirects, this module will execute them with `goto()`.
-See [configuration](#Configuration).

-Here are two usage examples:
+Here is a usage example:

 ```html
 <!-- +layout.svelte -->